pdevito3/TaskTower/TaskTowerSandbox/DocsPrep.md

 You can use the background client to add tags to jobs to allow for easier categorization and filtering of jobs, facilitating  quick identification and management of related tasks.
 Tags also enhance monitoring and debugging capabilities to let you efficiently track job execution and diagnose issues within specific job  groups.

-You can add tags to a job using a veriety of APIs.
+You can add tags to a job using a variety of APIs.

 ```csharp
 var command = new DoAThing.Command("this is a tagged job");